nnamdisammie/DannyMa/README.md

 ## Problem 1

-term
+1. What is the total amount each customer spent at the restaurant?
-: 1.
-What is the total amount each customer spent at the restaurant?
+## Solution

     SELECT sales.customer_id, SUM(menu.price) AS total_amount
     FROM dannys_diner.menu menu